 It is interesting to note how the West is so presumptuous as to think “the world” means only them.
 Like when the West says “the world” celebrates new years day when more than half the population doesn’t even recognize it as any significant event on their calendar.
 That is, when over at least 3 billion people (across India, China, South-East Asia, Africa, South America) are just asleep on New Years Eve.
 It bearing no significance that the Gregorian calendar rolled over to 2007: no new years resolutions, no celebration, just another day.
 That is how I felt when I was in my home town in India this New Year, where people still follow the Tamil calendar which predates the Gregorian by thousands of years.
 I would say for every thousand homes there would be one home lighting a firecracker or two, the rest couldn’t care less.
 Indeed arrogant for the media (including Indian media) to say the “world” is celebrating New Years day.

-For example, for Hindus (a little over 1 billion people) the new years day is computed from the sidereal vernal equinox, at the point when the Sun enters the Aries zodiac.
+Most indigenous cultures around the world have for thousands of years, observed their new years day at the start of the vernal equinox.
+For Hindus (a little over 1 billion people) the new years day is computed from the sidereal vernal equinox, at the point when the Sun enters the Aries zodiac.
 This date is the first day of the month of Chithirai (சித்திரை).
 This corresponds to mid-April of the Gregorian Calendar.
-So, the 1st day of January, by Gregorian Calendar is the 17th day of the month of Margazhi (மார்கழி) in the Hindu calendar this year.
+That makes the 1st day of January by Gregorian Calendar as just the 17th day of the month of Margazhi (மார்கழி) in the Hindu calendar this year.